 - His pet dog has given birth, and he suggests that each of use adopt a puppy.

-- It is essential that she be told the truth about what happened to her car.
+- It is essential that she be told the truth about how you dented her car.